 - elevate your head and torso when sleeping

-- do exercises that don’t aggravate your heartburn most days
+- do physical activity on a daily basis that doesn’t aggravate your heartburn

 - avoid alcohol, or drink moderate amounts of alcohol that doesn’t cause heartburn

 Yoga and meditation for heartburn

 Give it a shot!
 These easy and enjoyable natural remedies have worked for many.
 I hope they work for you too.